Updated on 7/24/23

 Welcome!
 If you’re here, you’ve likely already purchased Proov Complete and are gearing up for testing.
-We are so excited for you to get started!
+We are so excited for you to get started and understand how to use Proov!

 Complete provides the most comprehensive view of your hormone levels and personalized information to help you get pregnant.
-In order to get the most out of your test kit, we recommend following your specific testing protocol as dictated by the Proov Insight app.
+In order to get the most out of your test kit, we recommend following your specific Proov complete testing system protocol as dictated by the Proov Insight app.

 While we cannot specifically speak to every testing scenario — as your specific protocol is determined by the cycle info you input into the app — we can provide a roadmap view of what you can expect.
 So, let’s dive in!